wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 4. Expand the Advanced Configuration section and make sure `code` and `refresh` grants are enabled.
 This is required to obtain access tokens with authorization code grant.
 5. Configure the callback URL of the web application to receive the authorization code.
 6. Click on **Generate Keys** to get the client ID and secret.
-7. Get an access token using the Authorization code grant indicating the desired OAuth scopes (refer the endpoints define right hands side). and obtain the JWT access token.
+7. Get an access token using the Authorization code grant indicating the desired OAuth scopes (refer the endpoints define right hand side). and obtain the JWT access token.
     - When prompted for authentication, provide credentials of a user residing in the built-in IDP who has the required groups assigned.
     - Complete the OAuth flow and obtain the JWT access token.
-8. Invoke the subscribed API presenting the obtained access token
+8. Invoke the subscribed API presenting the obtained access token.